unhammer/hfst3/NSIS/README.twolc.txt

-Note that if the tool outputs directly to Windows console (i.e. not to the next tool in a pipe or to a file), you need to use the switch --console or -k to make it sure that all unicode symbols are correctly printed.
+Note that if the tool outputs directly to Windows console (i.e. not to the next tool in a pipe or to a file), you need to use the switch --output-to-console or -k to make it sure that all unicode symbols are correctly printed.
 [TODO check]

 For more information on hfst-twolc, see